Jacob7532/SystemMonitorDashboard/README.md

 # System Monitor Dashboard
+Still a work in progress, Docker is not building correctly at the moment

 This project is designed to monitor system metrics such as CPU usage, memory usage, disk space, and GPU temperature in real-time.
 Built using Go for the backend and a simple HTML frontend, this application provides a clear view of system health and performance.
 The modular structure allows for easy future expansion into a more sophisticated frontend using Next.js.